regismartelFX/Workshops/Operational Excellence/ReadMe.md

 5. Deploy "Shared\VM".
 6. Deploy "Shared\Bastion" if you need to customize the VMs, for example to install a SQL Server using DSC in order to demonstrate database backup.
 7. Deploy any or all presentation topics folders.
 Consider making your deployments a few days prior to the presentation to have backups, patched VMs, logs, etc. to make demonstrations during the presentation.
+8. For each policy having a DeployIfNotExists or Modify effect, edit the assignement and save it with out making any change to **trigger the Role Assignments creation** (terraform bug).
+9. **Run Remediation tasks** to ensure policies are being applied to all deployed resources.
+This is because some policies are created after the resources onto which they apply.